chris-mcdonald-dev/korean-discord-app/src/messages/README.md

     description: string,    // the description of the embed message
     fields: string,         // he fields of the embed message
     color: string,          // the color of the embed message
-    withAuthor: bool        // display author on the embed message
+    withAuthor: bool,       // display author on the embed message
     url: string             // the url of the embed message title }
 ```